 | South Bents beach |

-Having passed over Parson's Rocks, it is back to a now busy beach at Roker - and then along the full extent of the coast to turn inland, close to North Pier.
+Having passed over Parson's Rocks, we can once again resume our walk along the beach, now at the busy beach in Roker - and then along the full extent of the coast to turn inland, close to North Pier.

-This section offers views of the Habour at Sunderland, but is slightly ruined a bit by the slightly excessive security fencing.
+This section offers views of the harbor at Sunderland - but it is slightly ruined a bit by the slightly excessive security fencing.
 From here the path heads round the Marina, which is well finished, and then the path heads inland along the edge of the River Wear - heading past the University.

 |